darekkay/dashboard/docs/development/README.md

 ## Internationalization

-The [react-i18next](https://react.i18next.com/) library is being used for internationalization.
+The [react-i18next](https://react.i18next.com/) library handles internationalization.
 Translations are located under `src/common/translations`, one file per language.
 Currently, English (`en.json`) and German (`de.json`) translations are available.

 The label keys can be viewed in a `debug` mode by adding `debug:labels` to the URL, e.g. [https://dashboard.darekkay.com/?debug:labels](https://dashboard.darekkay.com/?debug:labels).